billiemead/discoverelaine.com/wp-content/plugins/leadin/readme.txt

 ✅ Lead generation & lead management on your WordPress website ✅ Pipeline management
-✅ Email marketing
+✅ WordPress email marketing
-✅ Reporting dashboard on WordPress
+✅ WordPress reporting dashboard
 ✅ Contact management
 ✅ Prospect tracking

 Streamline your entire business with the free CRM solution that has something for everyone.
 Try the HubSpot CRM plugin today.

 ### [Email Newsletter & Marketing Automation Software](https://www.hubspot.com/products/wordpress/email-marketing)
-Would you like to enhance your email marketing campaigns? 🤔
+Would you like to enhance your WordPress email marketing campaigns or build the best email newsletter templates? 🤔

 Maybe you'd like to explore different automation features, build professional emails in minutes, and send them to your entire contact database with ease.

-Customers love our email marketing software tool for features like:
+Try the HubSpot WordPress email marketing plugin today.
+Customers love our free email marketing software for features like:

-🤩 **20+ pre-designed email templates to match your campaign goals.
-(Choose from templates such as newsletters, eBooks, welcome emails, and more!)**
+🤩 **20+ pre-designed free email templates to match your campaign goals.
+(Choose from free newsletter templates, eBooks, welcome emails, and more!)**

 > All you have to do is add your content and press send!

-⚒️ **Drag and drop email builder.**
+⚒️ **Drag and drop WordPress newsletter builder.**

+> Build beautiful newsletter templates with the HubSpot WordPress plugin.
+Create custom newsletter templates effortlessly with a drag-and-drop builder.

+> Test out newsletters before you send them, schedule publications for the best time to convert, optimize for mobile devices, and save your own email designs to use again later.

+> Send newsletters to targeted contact lists all within the free WordPress newsletter plugin tool..

-> If you want more options to choose from, HubSpot makes it easy for you.
-Adjust typography, designs, colors, and more to create campaigns your subscribers will love!
+> Adjust typography, designs, colors, and more to create email campaigns your subscribers will love!

-🤖 **Email automation, tracking, and A/B testing.**
+🤖 **Email automation software, email tracking, and A/B testing tools.**

-> Send emails anytime someone fills out a form or engages with your live chat & chatbots.
+> Send automated emails anytime someone fills out a form or engages with your live chat & chatbots.
 You can send messages immediately or use email scheduling to send messages later.

+> Setup an A/B test of your newsletter while designing it.
+Test out different email calls to action and optimize your newsletters with the best performing versions.

 Email is one of the most effective ways to stay connected to your audience.
 With email tracking, all of your emails are logged in your database.
-You can measure each email’s engagement with reports for open rate and click rate — and use that information to improve campaigns.
+You can measure email engagement with reports for delivery rates, open rates, and click-through rates — and use that information to improve campaigns.

 ### [Live Chat & Chatbots](https://www.hubspot.com/products/wordpress/live-chat)
 Make your website a 24-hour marketing machine on autopilot with the HubSpot WordPress live chat plugin.

-Live website chat inside the HubSpot WordPress plugin streamlines the customer experience, making it easier than ever for you to engage with website visitors, convert them into customers, and provide them with the support they need.
+Live website chat inside the HubSpot WordPress plugin streamlines the customer experience, making it easier than ever for you to engage with website visitors leads, convert them into customers, and provide them with the support they need.

-HubSpot’s free WordPress live chat solution offers:
+HubSpot’s free WordPress live chat solution software offers:

 😀 Custom styling to match your website
 🤖 A variety of chatbot options including: